ekorpela/cloud-vm-workshop/materials/NicolasDelhomme/using_docker_on_aws_for_bioinformatics_workshops.md

 __Schedule__

-1. Short presentation of the AWS console
+1. Short presesentation of the AWS console
-2. Accessing the AWS console (either using your own account or a workshop)
+2. Accessing the AWS console (either using your own account or account created for you for the workshop)
 3. Creating, accessing and configuring an AWS instance
 4. Deploying a docker image on the AWS instance
 4. Deploying a website on the AWS instance